infostellarinc/stellarcli/README.md

 Execute `stellar sat get-tle [STELLARSTATION SATELLITE ID HERE]`.
 The returned TLE should match the one you provided above.

-<span style="color:yellow">WARNING: `add-tle` sets the TLE updater in StellarStation to "Manual" mode - meaning that StellarStation will not automatically update the TLE.
-To set up automatic TLE updates please contact an Infostellar support engineer.</span>
+__WARNING__: `add-tle` sets the TLE updater in StellarStation to "Manual" mode - meaning that StellarStation will not automatically update the TLE.
+To set up automatic TLE updates please contact an Infostellar support engineer.

 ### Getting a list of Available Passes